vhparadajr/Hangman_Angular/readme.md

 ## Lessons Learned:
-- How to the Angular frameworks
+- How to use the Angular framework
 - Routes and endpoints manipulation
 - How to optomize server logic